Skylodge adventure pod

 # Melody treehouse

-Located in the coastal rainforest of Vancouver Island, Canada, this unique hotel is for ones who like to experience their holiday in a different way.
-Designed by Free Spirit Spheres, the pod can be reached via stairs which spiral around the tree it is built on.
+Located in the coastal rainforest of Vancouver Island, Canada, this unique hotel is for those who like to experience holidays in a different way.
+Designed by Free Spirit Spheres, the pod can be reached via stairs that spiral around the tree it is built on.
 Melody has enough space inside to make two people stay a usual affair.
 Five small windows and a skylight let in enough light to feel the warmth of daytime.
 There’s a murphy bed which conceals in the wall to save space and tables that fold down to make workstations.

 # Playa Viva resort

 Playa Viva is an eco-friendly resort located in Juluchuca, Mexico featuring a treehouse to relish the serene oceanfront.
 The award-winning private treehouse by Deture Culsign and Kimshasa Baldwin is built 6 feet above the ground amidst high palm trees to offer clear views of the beach.
 It has a king-size bed, private bath, and a small lounge area to enjoy the untamed beauty of the place.

 Windows near the paneled floor are carved out of bamboo walls to let fresh air in.
 The king bed converts into two single beds, and an additional bed in the bathhouse provides extra space when needed.